rubensworks/fetch-sparql-endpoint.js/README.md

 Usage:
 ```
 Options:
   --endpoint          Send the query to this SPARQL endpoint [string] [required]
   --query             Evaluate the given SPARQL query string            [string]
   --file              Evaluate the SPARQL query in the given file       [string]
-  --get       Send query via HTTP GET instead of POST [boolean] [default: false]
+  --get               Send query via HTTP GET instead of POST
+                                                      [boolean] [default: false]
   --timeout           The timeout value in seconds to finish the query  [number]
   --auth              The type of authentication to use       [choices: "basic"]
+  --parseUnsupported  If no error should be emitted on unsupported versions
+                                                      [boolean] [default: false]
   --version           Show version number                              [boolean]
   --help              Show help                                        [boolean]

 Examples:
   fetch-sparql-endpoint.js --endpoint       Fetch 100 triples from the DBPedia